-The ASE MERG Research Grant award is for $5,000 USD that must be used for direct research costs.
-In addition to the financial award, grant awardees will also be given complimentary assistance from Drs.
-XXX for IRB coordination, statistical analysis, study coordination, research methodology issues, and site recruitment.
+The ASE Multi-institutional Research Grant award is for $5,000 USD that must be used for direct research costs.
+In addition to the financial award, grant awardees will also be given complimentary assistance from the SERG Research Collaborative for IRB coordination, statistical analysis, study coordination, research methodology issues, and site recruitment.

-All brief initial applications are due on January 27, 2020 and must be formatted in Arial or Times New Roman font of at least 11 font size, single-spaced, and at least half-inch margins (top, bottom, left, and right) for all pages.
+We request brief applications of intended research proposals.
+All applications are due on March 6, 2020, and must be formatted in Arial or Times New Roman font of at least 11 font size, single-spaced, and at least half-inch margins (top, bottom, left, and right) for all pages.
+Applications will be reviewed by members of the ASE Surgical Education Research Group.

 - Background and Aims